DaoCloud/DaoCloud-docs/docs/en/docs/middleware/minio/intro/index.md

 # What is MinIO

 [MinIO](https://www.minio.org.cn/) is a popular, lightweight, and open-source object storage solution that is perfectly compatible with the AWS S3 protocol and supports K8s friendly.
-MinIO is specially designed for cloud-native workloads such as AI, and can provide data workloads for high-performance cloud-native data machine learning, big data analysis, and massive storage infrastructure.
+MinIO is specially designed for cloud native workloads such as AI, and can provide data workloads for high-performance cloud native data machine learning, big data analysis, and massive storage infrastructure.

 DCE's MinIO module is an object storage middleware built on the open source MinIO, which is plug-and-play.
 DaoCloud has developed an easy-to-use graphical interface for it, providing users with exclusive MinIO instances for computing, storage, and bandwidth resources.